shnewto/ashpaper/README.md

 You also have an stack which can store signed integers (bounds are only that of `Vec<i64>`).

 Here are the instructions at your disposal (in order that they get precedence):
-- _End rhyme with previous line_: Unimplemented.
+-  _End rhyme with previous line_: Push number of syllables on to the stack.
+If register 0 < register 1, push the previous line's syllables, else push the current line's syllables.
 - Line contains `/`: If the value in the active register is greater than the number of syllables in the line, go to the line number that corresponds to the value in the **non-active** register.
 If abs(n) <= lines then n, else n % lines.
 - _Capital letter appears inside a word_: Negate the active register.
 - _Capital letter appears at the beginning of a word_: Multiply registers and store result in the active register.